staD020/png2prg/readme.md

 Png2prg was written by Burglar, using the following third-party libraries:

-[TSCrunch 1.3](https://github.com/tonysavon/TSCrunch/) by Antonio Savona for the optional crunching when you export the image with a displayer.
+[TSCrunch 1.3](https://github.com/tonysavon/TSCrunch/) by Antonio Savona for optional crunching when exporting an image with a displayer.

 [Colfade Doc](https://csdb.dk/release/?id=132276) by Veto for the colfade tables used in the koala and hires displayers.